Do you have an upcoming personal injury lawsuit in the state of Massachusetts?

 Lengthy legal battles in Massachusetts can cause many financial problems that leave plaintiffs struggling to make mortgage or rent payments, or cover costly medical bills.
 However, Nova Legal Funding is here to provide personal injury plaintiffs with the immediate financial support required with pre-settlement funding.

-Personal injury lawsuits in Massachusetts are often very complex, and the nature of these lawsuits often mean plaintiffs are waiting months or even years before receiving a payout for their injuries.
+Personal injury lawsuits in Massachusetts are often very complex, and the nature of these lawsuits often means plaintiffs are waiting months or even years before receiving a payout for their injuries.
 Insurance companies are also known to exploit these circumstances by using stalling tactics to delay the process even further.
 In doing so, they hope that your financial predicament will force you to accept a lower settlement than you deserve.

 As a result, many personal injury plaintiffs will arrange a lawsuit loan in order to help them cover expenses throughout the case.
 However, with Nova Legal Funding, Massachusetts residents are entitled to a superior alternative.